 MINNESOTA DEFECTIVE PRODUCT AND DEFECTIVE EQUIPMENT LAWYERS

-Every year, our personal injury attorneys handle cases where people are seriously injured because of a defective product.
-Our lawyers also frequently are called after someone was injured by defective equipment at work on the job.
-The first question the caller usually asks the attorney is: Do I have a case or claim and how do I make a claim against the manufacturer, or who can I sue when a defectively made product, equipment, or machine injures or burns me.
-MN law holds manufacturers strictly liable if a person is injured by the manufacturer’s defective product.
-Strict liability means the manufacturer is responsible even if it has exercised all possible care in the preparation and sale of the product or equipment and even if the consumer has not bought the product or equipment from or entered into any contractual relation with the manufacturer.
-Our top personal injury attorneys are experienced at bringing claims against and suing the maker of a defective product, machine, and equipment.
+Every year, our personal injury attorneys handle cases in MN where people are seriously injured because of a defective product.
+Our lawyers also frequently get calls after someone was injured by defective equipment or a defective machine at work on the job.
+The first question the caller usually asks the attorney is: Do I have a case or claim and how do I make a claim against the manufacturer, or who can I sue when a defectively made product, equipment, or bad machine injures or burns me.
+Minnesota law holds the company that made the product strictly liable if a person is injured by their defective product.
+Strict liability means the manufacturer company is responsible even if it has exercised all possible care in the preparation and sale of the product or equipment and even if the consumer has not bought the product or equipment from or entered into any contractual relation with the manufacturer.
+Our top personal injury lawyers are experienced at bringing compensation claims against and suing the maker of a defective product, machine, and equipment.

 WHAT TO DO IF YOU ARE INJURED BY A DEFECTIVE PRODUCT